 Step 2: Learn (more) about your customers

-Remember a moment ago, when I said it wasn’t time yet to get down into the details?
-Well, now we’re there.
 You need to know as much as you possibly can about the people you’re selling to if you want to break through the noise they’re hearing from everyone else in the marketplace.

 You’ve taken a look at this already by talking to your internal team, but one obvious thing to examine is where your current and potential customers’ pain lies.
 What is it that causes them to seek you out?
-What are people looking for in particular when they find your product?
+What exactly are people looking for when they find your product?
 The most important thing for you to determine is the decision point of your customer—that is, what is it that triggers one to switch products?
 The more loyal a customer is to the brand, the harder it is to convince them to switch.
 In a more competitive market, you can be sure that your competition is doing everything they can to keep the customers they have, and to seize every new customer they can spot.
 Knowing what makes someone willing to switch is a potent weapon.

 Step 3: Analyze your competition